-Planning to learn the Korean language in India?
-Are you fascinated with Korean culture, K-Pop or career scope, and job prospect?
+Are you planning to learn the Korean language in India?
+Are you fascinated with Korean culture, K-Pop or career scope, and job prospects?
 If you’re not sure why to study Korean or can’t come up with any reasons to learn, this article can help you to decide.

 There are myriads of reasons to learn a language.
-As the world is becoming a global village, foreign language Jobs and Career options in Foreign languages are opening up like never before, and not just in numbers but also in the types of jobs possible.
+As the world is becoming a global village, foreign language Jobs and Career options in Foreign languages are opening up like never before.
+It is not just in numbers but also in the types of jobs possible.
 There was a time when learning a foreign language was considered as an extracurricular activity or extra qualification.
-However today, thanks to globalization and rising demand, students are opting for full-time careers.
+However, today, thanks to globalization and rising demand, students are opting for full-time careers.

 If you’re not sure which foreign language to learn?
 Then Korean is a great choice.
 Recently, there had been a surge in the study of one of the foreign language courses in India, and that language is the “Korean Language.”
-Now a lot of people are attracted towards learning Korean and it is one of the Top 10 foreign languages in India.
+Now a lot of people are attracted to acquiring Korean, and it is one of the Top 10 foreign languages in India.
 The last few years have seen a steady increase in the number of students trying to learn the Korean language in India.

 The importance of learning a foreign language in India is one that cannot be overemphasized nor ignore.
 A lot of people have come to realize that the ability to speak a foreign language is one of the best means of enhancing one’s choice of career and prospect of employment.

-There are many vacancies in foreign departments, businesses, and offices, but due to the absence of good foreign language qualifications, these spaces remain unoccupied.
-When it comes to Foreign languages in India, most people prefer studying German, French or Spanish language.
+There are many vacancies in foreign departments, businesses, and offices, but due to the absence of proper foreign language qualifications, these spaces remain unoccupied.
+When it comes to Foreign languages in India, most people prefer studying German, French, or Spanish language.
 Only a few consider languages spoken in East Asia.

-Thanks to the emergence of Japan in the 1970s, South Korea in the 1980s and People’s Republic of China in the 1990s, East Asian economic powerhouses with their giant international companies expanding their business footprints in India, taking advantage of India’s new economic liberalisation business policy of the Government of India, has brought these countries and the need to learn these languages in preference to the popular European languages in India into sharp focus.
+Thanks to the emergence of Japan in the 1970s, South Korea in the 1980s and People’s Republic of China in the 1990s, the East Asian economic powerhouses with their giant international companies expanded their business footprints in India.
+It took advantage of India’s new economic liberalization business policy of the Government of India.
+It has brought these countries and the need to learn these languages in preference to the prominent European languages in India into sharp focus.

-But the fact remains that there are foreign languages spoken in East Asia and taught in India that can provide your resume with greater career opportunity.
+But the fact remains that there are foreign languages spoken in East Asia and taught in India that can provide your resume with more significant career opportunities.
 One such foreign language is the Korean Language.

 The great Indian scholar, poet, and writer Rabindranath Tagore in the Nobel winning collection Gitanjali wrote a quatrain in which he described Korea as the “Lamp of the East.”
-His view about Korea was “In the golden age of Asia, Korea was one of its lamps – bearers and that lamp are waiting to be lighted once again for the illumination in the East.”
+He said, “In the golden age of Asia, Korea was one of its lamps – bearers and that lamp are waiting to be lighted once again for the illumination in the East.”
 Today, It is hard to find a South Korean who is not familiar with him.
-His love and admiration for the lamp of the east i.e. Korea will continue to remind the world of India and Korea’s shared ties.
+His love and admiration for the lamp of the east, i.e., Korea, will continue to remind the world of India, and Korea’s shared ties.

-For Indians, the benefits lie in the huge economic prospects it offers.
-For instance, South Korea alone is one of the strongest growing economies in the world and it’s also the 7th largest economy in terms of export.
+For Indians, the benefits lie in the substantial economic prospects it offers.
+For instance, South Korea alone is one of the strongest growing economies in the world, and it’s also the 7th largest economy in terms of export.

-The Korean economy (South Korea) is widely integrated with the rest of the global economy, and India is increasingly becoming a focal point of that integration.
+The South Korean economy is widely integrated with the rest of the global economy, and India is increasingly becoming a focal point of that integration.
 There is a rising and tremendous demand for Korean language experts in many international companies in India and elsewhere in the world.
-The career scope of Learning Korean language in India is stupendous and quite lucrative.
+The career scope of Learning Korean language in India is phenomenal and quite lucrative.

-This is because of the increasing presence of many Korean companies such as LG, Samsung, Posco, Hyundai, Lotte, Kia, and many more.
-These companies would usually prefer to hire someone that has knowledge of the Korean language, ahead of any other candidate during recruitment.
+It is because of the increasing presence of many Korean companies such as LG, Samsung, Posco, Hyundai, Lotte, Kia, and many more.
+These companies would usually prefer to hire someone that knows the Korean language, ahead of any other candidate during recruitment.